seriouslyjames/seriouslyjames/README.md

 I'm James, an aspiring Data Analyst in Sydney, and this is my learning journey.

 - Self taught SQL and Tableau
-- Starting to dabble in Python and R
+- Starting to dabble in Python, PowerBI, and R

 Here's some of the things I've been working on: